-- 4. Insert the key in the shift lock release slot - 5.
-Push down on the key while you press the release button on the shift lever and move the lever out of Park to neutral.
+- 4. Insert the key in the shift lock release slot. - 5.
+Push down on the key while you press the release button on the front of the shift lever and move the shift lever out of Park to neutral.

 6. Remove the key from the shift lock release slot, then install the cover.
 Make sure the notch on the cover is on the rear.
 Return the key to the ignition switch, press the brake pedal, and restart the engine.